Félix d'Hérelle: Namesakes

 The family Herelleviridae, a group of bacteriophages in order Caudovirales, was named in honor of Félix d'Hérelle.

+There is an avenue that bears his name in the 16th arrondissement in Paris.

 Literary note

 The novel Arrowsmith written by Sinclair Lewis with scientific help from Paul de Kruif was based to a certain extent on the life of d'Hérelle.
 The novel The French Cottage (Russ.
 Frantsuzskii kottedzh) by David Shrayer-Petrov deals at length with d'Hérelle's experience in Soviet Georgia.